rule

 Text 7

-And while in heaven kettledrums resounded and flowers fell from the sky, He was, as He left the earth, followed by Truth, Righteousness, Constancy, Fame and Beauty [see also 10.39: 53-55].
+And while in heaven kettledrums resounded and flowers fell from the sky, Truth, Righteousness, Constancy, Fame and Beauty followed Him as He left the earth [*, see also 10.39: 53-55].

 Text 8

-The demigods and others headed by Brahmâ, not [quite] knowing what Krishna had done, didn't all see Him entering His abode, but those who did were most amazed.
+The demigods and others headed by Brahmā not knowing the path that Krishna took, did not all see Him entering His abode, but those who did were most amazed.

-The demigods and others headed by Brahmâ saw, [most of them] not known with Krishna's movements, Him not entering His abode, but those who did were most amazed.
+The demigods and others headed by Brahmā, not [quite] knowing what Krishna had done, didn't all see Him entering His abode, but those who did were most amazed.
 (Vedabase)

 Text 9

 Just as mortals cannot ascertain the path lightning describes in the sky as it finds its way through the clouds, the gods likewise couldn't trace the path of Krishna.
+(Vedabase)

 Text 10

-But Brahmâ, S'iva and the others witnessing, in astonishment glorified the yogic power of the Lord, after which each of them returned to his own world.
+But Brahmā, S'iva and the others who saw it, in astonishment glorified the yogic power of the Lord.
+Thereupon each of them returned to his own world.

-Brahmâ, S'iva and the others though, witnessing, astonished glorified the yogic power of the Lord, after which each went to his own world.
+But Brahmā, S'iva and the others witnessing, in astonishment glorified the yogic power of the Lord, after which each of them returned to his own world.
 (Vedabase)

 Text 11

+Oh King, understand the appearance and the disappearance of the Supreme One among the embodied beings to be a false show like that of an actor, enacted by His illusory potency.
+Creating this universe by Himself, entering it, engaging in pastimes in it and in the end winding it up, He ceases [with these functions] and remains in the greatness of the Supreme Self.

-O King, you should understand that the appearance, the actions of His illusory potency, and the disappearance of the Supreme One, just as it happens with normal embodied beings, constitutes a performance.
+Oh King, you should understand that the appearance, the actions of His illusory potency, and the disappearance of the Supreme One, just as it happens with normal embodied beings, constitutes a performance.
 It is a show in which He just like an actor by means of Himself sets in motion this universe by entering it, acting in it and in the end winding it up.
 After having ceased He then remains in the greatness of the Supreme Self.

-O King, you should understand the appearance, the actions of His illusory potency, and the disappearance of the Supreme One, resembling that of embodied beings, as a representation [a show], by which He just like an actor by Himself sets up this universe, enters it, plays in it and in the end winds it up again, after having ceased [thereto] remaining in the greatness of the Supreme Self.
 (Vedabase)

 Text 12

-He who brought His guru's son in his selfsame body back after he had been taken to the world of Yamarâja [10.45], He who also offered protection against the superior weapon that burned you [1.12]; He who even conquered S'iva, who is the death of the agents of death [10.63], why would He, who brought the deerhunter [Jarâ] body and all to the spiritual world, be incapable of preserving Himself?
+He who brought the son of His guru back in the same body after he had been taken to the world of Yamarāja [10.45], He who protected you against being burned by the superior weapon [1.12], He who even conquered S'iva who is the death of the agents of death [10.63], why would He who brought the deer hunter [Jarā] body and all to the spiritual world, not be capable of preserving Himself?

-He who brought His guru's son in his selfsame body back from being taken to the world of Yamarâja [10.45], and who also offered protection against the superior weapon that burned you [1.12]; He who even conquered S'iva, the death to the agents of death [10.63], how would He who brought the deerhunter body and all to the spiritual world, be incapable of preserving Himself?
+He who brought His guru's son in his selfsame body back after he had been taken to the world of Yamarāja [10.45], He who also offered protection against the superior weapon that burned you [1.12]; He who even conquered S'iva, who is the death of the agents of death [10.63], why would He, who brought the deerhunter [Jarā] body and all to the spiritual world, be incapable of preserving Himself?
 (Vedabase)

 Text 13

+Despite the fact that He as the One Possessing Unlimited Potencies constitutes the exclusive cause of the maintenance, creation and annihilation of all created beings, He did not desire to keep His physical frame here in the mortal world.
+Why would He, who is the destination for those who are fixed upon Him, keep up appearances [see also 3.2: 10-11]?

-Despite of the fact that He as the One Possessing Unlimited Potencies constitutes the exclusive cause of the maintenance, creation and annihilation of all created beings, He did not desire to keep His physical frame here in the mortal world.
+Despite the fact that He as the One Possessing Unlimited Potencies constitutes the exclusive cause of the maintenance, creation and annihilation of all created beings, He did not desire to keep His physical frame here in the mortal world.
 Why would He, who is the destination for those who fixed themselves upon Him, keep up appearances [see also 3.2: 10-11]?

-Despite of, as the One Possessing Unlimited Potencies, being the exclusive cause in the maintenance, creation and annihilation of all created beings, did He not desire to keep His frame remaining here in the mortal world; why [would He] keep to the show for those [who are] fixed in Him, the destination [beyond the body, see also 3.2: 10-11]?
 (Vedabase)

 Text 14